rokath/trice/docs/TriceUserGuide.md

 - The trice tool expects the first cycle counter to start with 0xC0 (=192).
 If the target is already running and you connect the trice tool then, the first message is marked with "CYCLE: ? not equal expected value 192 - adjusting.
 Now 1 CycleEvents".
 - If the target is resetted asynchronous, the trice tool receives a cycle counter 192.
 Most probably the last cycle counter was not 191, so this triggers also a message  with "CYCLE: 192 not equal expected value ?- adjusting.
 Now n CycleEvents".
-- In the trice tool is some heuristics to suppress such obvious false positives.
+- In the Trice tool is some heuristics to suppress such obvious false positives.

 <p align="right">(<a href="#top">back to top</a>)</p>